justinmanley/www.justinmanley.work/projects/lifestory/version/1/fragments/footer.md

 <h3>Remembrance</h3>

 This story is dedicated to the memory of Trishna Banerjee Nair (1992-2022).
-Trishna: although you are gone, the memory of your laughter still brings me joy.